Automate Amazon Vendor Processes and Order Handling with EDI

 How does testing & go-live work?

 Testing happens in a number of stages, and we will support you every step of the way.
+Adding EDI to your business will also involve a few process changes with some new responsibilities and some jobs that no longer need to be done manually, so we work with your teams to ensure this is as smooth as possible.
 Process change is not a linear process - its a journey we walk together.

 To start with, we create and test each EDI message to Amazon vendor and check it for compliance with their standards.

 Next, we use real data to check the POs are being returned accurately to Amazon Vendor, and that you are clear what to do if there are any issues.

 We also check the ASNs are created, as well as the labels, that allow your dispatch teams to use the process to efficiently label and document their orders.